XiongWenye/xiongwenye.github.io/_pages/about.md

 ---
 I am currently a sophomore student at ShanghaiTech University, majoring in Computer Science.

-For more information, please see my Curriculum Vitae.
+For more information, please see my [Curriculum Vitae](http://academicpages.github.io/files/cv.pdf)
 ## News: